 - Are all of the 120 day late payers on their mortgage all classified as having gone through a foreclosure?
 Is 120 Day Mortgage Late Considered Foreclosure?

 - The answer is NO IT IS NOT

-Home Buyers who need to qualify for mortgage with no lender overlays on government and/or conventional loans can contact us at The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for faster response.
+Home Buyers who need to qualify for a mortgage with no lender overlays on government and/or conventional loans can contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
 Or email us at email@example.com.
-Gustan Cho Associates at Loan Cabin Inc. has ZERO OVERLAYS on FHA, VA, USDA, and Conventional Loans.
-Gustan Cho Associates, the national consumer direct division of Loan Cabin Inc. NMLS 1657322 are also correspondent lenders on non-qm loans and bank statement loans for self employed borrowers.
-There is no waiting period after foreclosure with non-qm loans.
-No tax returns are required on bank statement mortgage loans for self employed borrowers.
-The Gustan Cho Team is available 7 days a week, evenings, weekends, and holidays.
+Gustan Cho Associates has ZERO OVERLAYS on FHA, VA, USDA, and Conventional Loans.
+Gustan Cho Associates are also correspondent lenders on non-QM loans and bank statement loans for self-employed borrowers.
+There is no waiting period after foreclosure with non-QM loans.
+No tax returns are required on bank statement mortgage loans for self-employed borrowers.
+The Team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.